 8. Better than Rice

 I just learned about this product recently.
-Better than Rice is a product made from purified water and organic konjac flour, but also adds organic oat fiber to the mix.
+Better than Rice is a product made from purified water, organic konjac flour and organic oat fiber.
+It was created specifically to be a low carb substitute for rice and pasta.

 9. Shirataki (Miracle Rice)